btoztas/phonebook-app/README.md

 A Jersey Application that will handle the Backend.
 It will use MySQL as the persistence layer.
 This backend will be deployed as a Servlet in a Jetty Web Server.

 ### `frontend`
 A React.js Application that will handle the Frontend.
-It will use MySQL as the persistence layer.
 It will be deployed in a NGINX Web Server.

 ### `system-tests`
 A module containing system level tests whose purpose is to test each one of the other modules end-to-end.
 For these tests to run, the docker environment must be running.
 At the moment this module only contains API level tests using RestAssured to the backend API.